-New freshmen and transfer students may be asked to complete the CSU Institutional Aid Application via RAMweb in addition to completing the FAFSA.
-Information provided on the CSU Institutional Aid Application will be used to accurately award Tuition Assistance Grant funds based on a comprehensive analysis of a family's ability to pay for college.
+New freshmen and transfer students may be asked to complete the College Scholarship Service-Financial Aid Profile (CSS Profile) in addition to completing the FAFSA.
+Information provided on the CSS Profile will be used to accurately offer Tuition Assistance Grant funds based on a comprehensive analysis of a family's ability to pay for college.
+The Office of Financial Aid will notify you via RAMweb if you have been selected to complete the CSS Profile.